Wednesday, May 3, 2023

 4.

-Has fixed points curriculum.
+Has a fixed points curriculum.

 Has a diversified and varied curriculum.